-Too many veterans are still fighting, decades after taking off their uniform and laying down their weapons.
+Too many veterans are still fighting, decades after taking off their uniform.

-By remembering our wounded in your Will you can show them that, whatever the future holds, they won't have to fight their battles alone.
+By remembering veterans in your Will you can show them that, whatever their future holds, they won't have to fight their battles alone.

-Thank you for being a hero to our heroes.
+Thank you for being by our veterans' sides.